Touché Task 2: Argument Retrieval for Comparative Questions

 Q0: Unused, should always be Q0.

 doc: The document ID ("trec_id" if you use ChatNoir or the official ClueWeb12 ID) returned by your system for the topic

 rank: The rank the document is retrieved at.

 score: The score (integer or floating point) that generated the ranking.
-The score must be in descending (non-increasing) order.
-It is important to handle tied scores (trec_eval sorts documents by the score values and not your rank values).
+The score must be in descending (non-increasing) order: it is important to handle tie scores.

 tag: A tag that identifies your group and the method you used to produce the run.